nficano/tangerine/README.rst

     $ touch mybot.py

-4. Also in your favorite text editor, edit *mybot.py* with the following:
+4. Also in your favourate text editor, edit *mybot.py* with the following:

 .. code:: python